Skip to content

 … From Ten Commandments

 The primary Jewish focus today of Shavuot is to celebrate the giving of the Ten Commandments on Mount Sinai.
-This is because we can trace the days between Passover to the giving of the Ten Commandments.
+This is because we can trace the days between Passover (Pesach) to the giving of the Ten Commandments.
 They hover around 50 days.
 Let’s see how.

 Take care of them [Passover lambs] until the fourteenth day of the month, when all the members of the community of Israel must slaughter them at twilight.